 A league match will consist of a 40 minute game with a running clock, consisting of two 20 minute halves with a 3 minute halftime.

 Goalkeepers and Goal Clearance

-A goal clearance must be thrown (and not kicked) and the goalkeeper cannot touch the ball again until it has crossed midfield or a member of the opposing team has touched the ball.
+A goal clearance must be thrown (and not kicked) and the goalkeeper cannot touch the ball again until a member of the opposing team has touched the ball.
 A goalkeeper may throw across midcourt.

 Misconduct and Fouls

 Red card - A player that receives a red card or two yellow cards in one game is automatically suspended for the remainder of current game and following two games.
 After receiving a hard or soft red card the player must leave the court premises within one minute without substitution.
-The player’s team finishes the game with one less player on the court.
+Red Carded player cannot return.
 Should a player receive a red card during the last game of the season, that player will be suspended for the next scheduled ASA Adult Futsal game the following next season.